 - Exemplary communication, interpersonal and presentation skills

-Qualified applicants should submit their resume to email@example.com with “Educator – Your Name” as the subject line.
-Due to the anticipated response, we regret that only applicants chosen for an interview will be contacted.
+Qualified applicants should submit their resume to firstname.lastname@example.org with “Educator – Your Name” as the subject line.

 This part-time position is responsible for providing an enjoyable experience for guests in all areas of the museum.
 The ideal candidate must be outgoing and enthusiastic, and enjoy working with children and families.
 Customer service must be a priority.
 Major responsibilities include engaging and responding to guests and maintaining cleaning and safety protocols.
 Cross training in all public spaces and programs is required.